nbarikipoulos/wix-msi/README.md

 ## Install

-As this module introduces contraints to both target os and arch (respectively  win32 and x64), install it globally, as an optional dependency or launch it using npx to avoid to constrain your module with these settings.
+As this module introduces constraints to both target os and arch (respectively  win32 and x64), install it globally, as an optional dependency or launch it using npx to avoid to constrain your module with these settings.

 ```shell
 npm i wix-msi -g